-You hoped and prayed, you wished on a star, you stuck your head in the sand, you ignored your calendar, and despite all your best attempts, the holiday season has still rolled in.
+You hoped and prayed, you wished on a star, you stuck your head in the sand, you ignored your calendar, and despite all your best attempts to escape the holiday season, it’s still here.
 Good effort, but unfortunately time has this really annoying way of marching on whether you like it or not.

 When it comes to grief, the holidays can mean many things.
-For some, it is a welcome time of year, bringing comfort, memories, and family.
-For others it is a painful reminder of the loss of loved ones and tough life changes, coupled with practical and financial stressors.
-For many it is a combination of both – that bittersweet combination of comfort and pain that grievers come to know all too well.
+For some, it’s a welcome time of year, bringing comfort, memories, and family.
+For others, it’s a painful reminder of the loss of loved ones and tough life changes, coupled with practical and financial stressors.
+For many, it is a combination of both – that bittersweet combination of comfort and pain that grievers come to know all too well.

 We have been sharing some older posts on social media to help you get mentally prepped for the season, but in case you missed them we wanted to share a couple of our tips, articles, podcasts, course and other resources to keep you going this holiday.

-Seek gratitude.
-Okay, I know that seeking gratitude is such an overused concept that it feels kind of cliche these days, but the bottom line it that it works.
+Okay, I know that seeking gratitude is an overused concept that feels kind of cliche these days, but the bottom line is that it works.
 For real, there is research.
 Don’t trust us?
 Trust Harvard.
-It helps us to shift our focus so we start noticing some of the positive that exists around us, rather than exclusively the negative.
+Gratitude helps us shift our focus so we start noticing some of the positive things that exist around us, rather than exclusively the negative.
 Click on the image below for a Thanksgiving gratitude challenge.

 Okay, we hope one or two of the ideas above help you to get through the next few days and the rest of the holiday season!
 While we have your attention, we wanted to make a quick request and a quick announcement for those of you who don’t follow us on social media.

 We have some holiday cards for sale this year!
-As most of you know, WYG runs on a shoestring budget.
-Sale of these cards will help us keep things going in 2018.
 We know you may be skipping cards this year, but if you’re not, consider these cards!
 You can click here to purchase them in the WYG store (a pack of 10 cards is $10, with discounts if you get more) or click the image below.